Vertical and horizontal flywheel training in

 Kratos features a novel bracket system that allows for easy switching from vertical (base) to horizontal (wall mount or rack mount) training, an industry first.
 CNC machined, the hardware is satisfyingly precise in its fitment and use.

-Watch the video to learn more about Kratos use and application from our VP of Athlete Experience Brandon Senn.
+Watch these videos to learn more about Kratos use and application from Kabuki educators and Dr. Kelly Starrett.
 For more information or product education, reach out to email@example.com

 There are many pathways and strategies for stimulating muscle hypertrophy.
 Of them, mechanical tension, total volume, and metabolic stress are the primary catalysts.
 The Kratos excels at stimulating metabolic stress under high mechanic tension making it an unconventional yet effective tool for hypertrophy training.
 The Kratos may be used as a standalone device however it can be a formidable 1:2 punch when combined with traditional barbell, dumbbell or machine training.
 Traditional methods of training emphasize concentric muscle load to produce an overloading hypertrophy stimulus whereas the Kratos provides an overloading eccentric muscle load.
 Combining these two types of muscle loads will provide a much greater stimulus than if you were to target a single type.